7 Things To Be Careful Of After Surgery

 Unfortunately, constipation can cause people to strain while on the toilet – which can cause scars, particularly around the abdomen, to open up.
 Even bloating from constipation can aggravate scars.

 Hospitals often offer laxatives to patients after surgery to help soften stools.
 Make sure to accept these laxatives so that you’re not back in hospital in a few weeks.
-When it comes to surgery involving the digestive system, specialist recovery advice will usually be given to avoid scars getting aggravated.
+Regarding surgery involving the digestive system, specialist recovery advice will usually be given to avoid aggravating scars.

 #5: Being Physically Inactive

-It’s important to get rest after surgery, but you should be careful of being too physically inactive.
-Lying in bed all day or lying on the couch all day could slow down your recovery.
+It’s important to get rest after surgery, but you should be careful not to be too physically inactive.
+Lying in bed or lying on the couch all day could slow your recovery.

 This is because mild exercise reduces inflammation.
-It also helps to wake up the digestive system, which could reduce issues like constipation.
-On top of this, it’s good for pain relief – exercise releases endorphins that can help to fight pain.
+It also helps wake up the digestive system, reducing issues like constipation.
+In addition, it’s good for pain relief—exercise releases endorphins that can help fight pain.

 Just what type of physical activity should you be doing after surgery?
-Definitely not anything strenuous – you should avoid weight lifting as already mentioned, and avoid jumping or running.
+Not anything strenuous – as already mentioned, you should avoid weight lifting and jumping or running.
 You should also avoid swimming as it will likely irritate the scar.
-Walking is the best option – a five-minute walk per day may be all that’s needed.
+Walking is the best option – a five-minute daily walk may be all that’s needed.

 #6: Keeping the Wound Clean

 Keeping the wound clean will prevent infection.
-But just how should you keep your wound clean
+But how should you keep your wound clean?

-A doctor will usually advise against getting the wound wet in a bath or shower, and you should not scrub at it.
-Instead, the best way to keep it clean is to dab at it with a soft cloth or gauze pad that has been dipped in soapy water.
+A doctor usually advises against getting the wound wet in a bath or shower and against scrubbing it.
+Instead, the best way to keep it clean is to dab it with a soft cloth or gauze pad dipped in soapy water.
 You can also dip a cloth or gauze pad in salty water.
 This should be done daily.

 Try to avoid contact with dirt and other substances.
-You should also be careful of sweat – if you’re constantly sweating throughout the day and this getting into the incision, you may need to do more regular cleaning.
+You should also be careful of sweat—if you’re constantly sweating throughout the day and this gets into the incision, you may need to do more regular cleaning.

 #7: Taking Pain Medication